 - How long and thick is your dog's coat?
 A dog with a thick coat, like an Akita or German shepherd, might get overheated in the summer faster than a dog with a short thin coat.
 A dog with a short thin coat, however, like a Boston terrier or a boxer, will have less tolerance for cold weather.

 Not sure what type of exercise for dogs is best?
 Prevention Magazine offers a helpful guide on the different exercise needs for different breeds of dogs.

 Just like with humans, the type of food a dog eats can affect his energy level.
 Hill's® foods can also help a dog with specific health problems that might impact their ability to exercise.
 Talk to your vet about what food is right for your dog throughout his life stages.

-You also want to make sure that your dog maintains a healthy weight as he ages.
-Being overweight exacerbates physical issues and shortens lifespans.
+You also want to make sure that your dog maintains a healthy weight as they age.
+Being obese or overweight can exacerbate physical issues and even shorten a dog's lifespan.
 If your dog needs to shed a few pounds, consider food that is lower in calorie and designed for weight management.

 Water is also essential to exercise.
 Make sure your dog is staying hydrated before physical activity.
 A lack of water can lead to overheating much quicker causing larger health concerns.

 If you're starting a new exercise regimen with your dog, be sure not to overdo it.
 Just like with their human family, dogs need time to build up stamina.
 You should also consult with your vet before starting a new exercise regimen to see if he or she has any advice about how to get started and what kind of meal plan your dog should maintain.
 Also, pay attention to how your dog feels and acts during and after exercising.
 Keep in mind, for example, how hot the day is and that concrete and asphalt can be rough or burn a dog's feet.